 Open geared tuner:

-But the Sealed Geared Tuners come with a case which is around the gears.
+But the Sealed Geared Tuners come with a case that is around the gears.
 The case is to keep your tuners clean.
 The case protects the tuners.
-The pros is you don’t need to clean these gears .
+The pros are you don’t need to clean these gears.

 Even, you don’t need to adjust them.
-Then the cons is ,if you are thinking to adjust them then you may require maintenance.
+Then the cons are, if you are thinking to adjust them then you may require maintenance.
 So, it’s not easy to adjust.

 Sealed Gear Tuner: